 - This massage works wonders after a bath.

-- You can use some coconut oil or baby lotion to help your hands move more easily across your baby's skin.
+- You can use coconut oil or baby lotion to help your hands move more easily across your baby's skin.

 - Learn more about baby massage here.